Coming home

 Before long, my outings became more ambitious and I found myself exploring the length and breadth of Tokyo proper.
 Viewed through the rain-spotted lens of a convenience-store umbrella, the city seemed somehow more vivid than I had imagined.
 I needed to see it all.
 From morning until sunset I would pound the streets until my shoes were soaked-through and my mind buzzed with half-understood neon.
 At night, I’d collapse exhausted into the safety of my futon where, with hundreds of apartments – hundreds of families – towering above me, I’d lay awake and nurse my homesickness like a punch to the gut.
 By morning, I’d wake eager to go again.

 Time rumbled on and the thunderhead of July soon made way for the furnace of August.
 White-hot and so humid that it felt like you might drown in the air, I suddenly found my options for exploration more limited.
 Most days I stayed inside the house, shaded under textbooks and my ever-growing list of linguistic faux-pas6.
 If I was to venture outside, it was only for necessities and, for each trip, I would take great care to plot my route moving between vending machines in a (usually futile) quest to remain hydrated.
 On particularly searing days the only escape was the cool concrete of the kitchen floor.
 It was there, laying on that floor and quietly observing as the evening sun cast hazy shapes onto the frosted-glass of the window, that I would also come to appreciate another side to my new home: When you pause to listen, there is a warm musicality to Japanese cities.
 The cuckooing pi-po of pedestrian crossings.
 The parley of crows as they jostle for position on fences and powerlines.
 The way that the sweep of the automatic doors at the local pachinko parlour softens the edges of the cacophony until, when listening from afar, it could be mistaken for the distant roaring of ocean waves.
-How, every day as the sun set, the municipal speakers play a folksong called Yūyake Koyake to tell the neighbourhood children that it’s time to go home 7.
+How, every day as the sun sets, the municipal speakers play a folksong called Yūyake Koyake to tell the neighbourhood children that it’s time to go home 7.

 Over those summer months I grew to deeply love life in Higashi-Kurume but, when late-September arrived, it brought the first cool breeze of Autumn, the cicadas fell silent and the semester began in earnest.
 Soon my classes would find their own cadence, counter to the meandering pace of Higashi-Kurume, and that tension began to draw me away from the city.
 Ultimately, geography was against me.
 At around a 90 minute commute each way to my university in Aoyama, I knew that it was already time to move on.
 At last, and with that same flippancy that had brought me to my first home in Japan, I relocated to a more central suburb, met new friends and didn’t look back.